 Somewhere along the line, during the last ten years, I started writing.

 Writing was my salvation.
 I started small, by keeping a journal.
 I wrote all the pain, doubt, fear and suffering out of my system and onto the pages of my journal.
 I somehow managed to find something to be grateful for every day.
-Eventually, I distilled the content of my journals into books: five books so far, all equine-inspired, life-enriching and subtly French-flavoured.
+Eventually, I distilled the content of my journals into books: eight books so far, all equine-inspired, life-enriching and subtly French-flavoured.

 I wrote these books because I felt an urgent urge to share with as many people as possible how I managed to survive these insufferable years, in case what I have learned can help others cope with equally difficult circumstances.